Ramarko Sengupta Joins NDTV as AI Editor

 by

-- In his new role, Sengupta will focus on integrating AI into NDTV's editorial workflows and storytelling processes.
+- In his new role, he will lead the implementation of AI in editorial processes to improve workflows and storytelling.

-- CEO Rahul Kanwal emphasized the importance of intelligent information processing in journalism, while Sengupta highlighted the potential of AI to enhance storytelling depth and relevance.
+- NDTV's CEO, Rahul Kanwal, emphasized the importance of AI in transforming news production, while Sengupta highlighted the potential of AI to make journalism more meaningful and relevant.

 Read more news about People Movement, Internet Advertising, Marketing, Digital Media, PR and Corporate Communication